ExpediaGroup/apiary-data-lake/README.md

 # Overview

- This repo contains a terraform module to deploy datalake component in Apiary project, module deploys various stateful components in a typical hadoop compatible datalake in AWS.
+ This repo contains a Terraform module to deploy the Apiary data lake component.
+The module deploys various stateful components in a typical Hadoop-compatible data lake in AWS.

 For more information please refer to the main [Apiary](https://github.com/ExpediaInc/apiary) project page.